Equity release for car finance

 Can I release equity from my car?

 Sell or trade-in your car: If you have positive equity in your car, you can release equity by selling or trading in your vehicle.
-By selling your car privately or trading it in at a dealership, you can use the money to pay off your existing loan and pocket the remaining equity.
+By selling your car privately or trading it in at a dealership, you could use the money to pay off your existing loan and pocket the remaining equity.

 Can you release equity on car finance?